BLCM/bl3mods/Aaron0000/Balands/README.md

 (There's a main version of Balands, as well as the option to use only select portions of the mod.
 Check the folder labeled "Individual Parts of Balands" if you only want to use a portion of the mod.
 The main Balands file "Balands - 3 - Complete Version" contains everything in said folder except "Smaller HUD", "Animation Speed Increases", "Map Defogger", "Less Legendary World Drops", "Less Legendary World Drops in Trials, Slaughters, & Takedowns", and the variants of "Dedicated Drop Source & Mayhem-Scaled Drops" such as Less Extra Drops.)

 (Includes the Unofficial Community Patch's changes, so you do not need to run the Unofficial Community Patch at the same time as this mod.
-If you want to always have the latest version of Balands active, in the Hotfix manager "add URL" a link like this; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands%20-%203%20-%20Complete%20Version.bl3hotfix)
+If you want to always have the latest version of Balands active, in the Hotfix manager "add URL" a link like this; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands%20-%201%20-%20Complete%20Version.bl3hotfix)

 (This mod works just fine with regular save files.
 Just reroll your Mayhem Modifiers after you quit using the mod if you have Mayhem Mode 1 through 10 on.)

+(Check the folder labeled "Individual Parts of Balands" if you only want to use a portion of the mod.
+Read the "Contents" file for details.)

 # DISCLAIMER